Wandana Sonalkar

 Sonalkar's research has been published in Economic and Political Weekly, the Asian Journal of Women's Studies, and Social Scientist.
 She has also worked on developing curricula that teach social sciences in India through bilingual communication.

 Writing and translation

 Sonalkar has translated several books by Dalit authors from Marathi to English.
 These include We Also Made History: Women in the Ambedkarite Movement in Maharashtra by Urmila Pawar and Meenakshi Moon, Urmila Pawar's autobiography, The Weave of My Life, and the autobiography of Dalit activist R.B.
 More.

 Sonalkar's translation of R.B.
 More's autobiography was reviewed in The Hindu, and The Wire.
 She has also published shorter translated works of stories by Priya Tendulkar, Shyam Manohar, and others, in Indian Literature.

-In 2021, Sonalkar published Why I am Not a Hindu Woman (Women Unlimited), a autobiographical work that is also a critique of misogyny, caste and violence in the context of the Hindu religion.
-The book was reviewed in The Hindu, The Tribune and Business Standard.
+In 2021, Sonalkar published Why I am Not a Hindu Woman: A Personal Story (Women Unlimited), an autobiographical work that critiques the misogyny, casteism and violence inherent in Hinduism and its political manifestation Hindutva.
+The book was reviewed in The Hindu, The Tribune and Business Standard, and is noted for its feminist perspective and engagement with lived experiences.